Demystifying Prompts in Language Models via Perplexity Estimation: Automatic Expansion of Seed Prompts

 We first write/collect a small set of human written prompts that describe the task.
 For classification tasks we assume that the input appears before the prompt, with no choices appearing as part of the prompt (to help in smooth paraphrasing of the prompt itself).

 \paragraph{Step 1: Paraphrasing with GPT3}

 We use the text-davinci-002 version of GPT3 \cite{gpt3} to generate paraphrases for each of the manual prompts in our seed set.
 We prompt it with a \textit{meta-prompt} for paraphrasing to generate variations of one of our seed prompts.
 An example of such a meta-prompt is: \textit{Write a paraphrase for the following sentence:} <seed prompt> \textit{Paraphrase:}.
-The 7 meta-prompts used in this step are listed in Section~\ref{app:meta_prompts} in the Appendix.
+The 7 meta-prompts used in this step are listed in Table~\ref{tab:meta_prompts}.

 We choose GPT3 as our paraphrasing model because of its well-documented generation abilities.
 This is also to ensure that there is a separation between the model we use to create the prompts and the models we use to rank them (OPT and Bloom, see Section~\ref{sec:Experimental} for details), to avoid confounding the experimental setup.